marko2276/ha-unipi-neuron/README.md

 ## Cover component
-Used to manage dummy cover/blinds that only support driving motor up and down ( without any ability or sensor to detect location of the blinds or tilt)
+Used to manage dummy cover/blinds that only support driving motor up and down ( without any ability or sensor to detect the location of the blinds or tilt)

-Warning: Based on the cover supplier documentation, driving both signals up and down at the same time my damage the motor.
-Well in fact this happened to me once but it was not the motor that burned, it was relay outputs on my Unipi!
-Anyhow I have added a couple of check in the code to prevent such situation but there may still be corner cases that are not fully covered - so use it with caution :).
+Warning: Based on the cover supplier documentation, driving both signals up and down at the same time may damage the motor.
+Well in fact this happened to me once but it was not the motor that burned, it was the relay outputs on my Unipi!
+Anyhow I have added a couple of checks in the code to prevent such a situation but there may still be corner cases that are not fully covered - so use it with caution :).
 Use this software at your own risk!
 I do not take responsibility in any way.

 port_up and port_down are output ports used to drive blinds up and down.<br/>
-full_close_time and full_open_time define the time it takes for blind to fully open (from closed state) or fully close (from open state) in seconds.<br/>
+full_close_time and full_open_time define the time it takes for the blind to fully open (from a closed state) or fully close (from an open state) in seconds.<br/>
-tilt_change_time defines time (in seconds) that the tilt changes from fully open to fully closed state (and vice-versa) <br/>
+tilt_change_time defines the time (in seconds) that the tilt changes from fully open to fully closed state (and vice-versa) <br/>
-min_reverse_dir_time minimum time between changing the direction of the motor (in seconds) - defined by blind motor supplier.<br/>
+min_reverse_dir_time minimum time between changing the direction of the motor (in seconds) - defined by the blind motor supplier.<br/>

 ```yaml
 #configuration.yaml